 By Catherine Allingham

 This is what the Long Tan Bursary means to me.
-As the daughter of a Vietnam veteran, I was always aware of the stigma and shame that had attached to the men and women who served in Vietnam.
+As the daughter of a Vietnam veteran, I was always aware of the stigma and shame that had been attached to the men and women who served in Vietnam.
 As a teenager, I was careful which friends I told about Dad being a Vietnam Vet.
 I was often told by friends or peers that returned servicemen or women should have been ashamed because contributing to a war was ‘inhumane’.
 I was embarrassed that Dad had been in the army.
-I would catch myself wondering why Dad hadn’t been a conscientious objector, or worse, I would feel ashamed.
-As I grew older, I learned this was nothing compared with what the returned servicemen and women faced.
+I wondered why Dad hadn’t been a conscientious objector, or worse, I would feel ashamed.
+As I grew older, I learned this was nothing compared to what the returned servicemen and women faced.

 To me, this Long Tan Bursary is recognition of Dad’s service in Vietnam.
-I am proud of my Dad’s service and I am grateful he came home safely, unlike others.
+I am proud of my Dad’s service and grateful he came home safely, unlike others.

 Catherine Allingham is in her second year of a Doctor of Medicine and is a research officer with the Fertility Preservation Taskforce at The Royal Children’s Hospital in Melbourne.
 Catherine says, ‘I hope that in my career as a doctor, I will be able to advocate for, and contribute to, the wellbeing and care of returned servicemen and women’.